SecretFoundation/SNIPs/SNIP-721.md

 ```

 ### SetViewingKey
 SetViewingKey is used to set the viewing key to a predefined string.
-It will replace any key that currently exists.
+It must replace any key that currently exists.
 It would be best for users to call CreateViewingKey to ensure a strong key, but this function is provided so that contracts can also utilize viewing keys.

 ##### Request
 ```